Cheese: Cheeseboard

 A cheeseboard (or cheese course) may be served at the end of a meal before or following dessert, or replacing the last course.
-The British tradition is to have cheese after dessert, accompanied by sweet wines like Port.
+The British tradition is to have cheese after dessert, accompanied by sweet wines like port.
 In France, cheese is consumed before dessert, with robust red wine.
 A cheeseboard typically has contrasting cheeses with accompaniments, such as crackers, biscuits, grapes, nuts, celery or chutney.

-A typical cheeseboard may contain four to six cheeses, for example: Mature Cheddar or Comté (hard: cow's milk cheeses); Brie or Camembert (soft: cow's milk); a blue cheese such as Stilton (hard: cow's milk), Roquefort (medium: ewe's milk) or Bleu d'Auvergne (medium-soft cow's milk); a soft/medium-soft goat's cheese (e.g. Sainte-Maure de Touraine, Pantysgawn, Crottin de Chavignol).
+A cheeseboard typically contains four to six cheeses, for example: mature Cheddar or Comté (hard: cow's milk cheeses); Brie or Camembert (soft: cow's milk); a blue cheese such as Stilton (hard: cow's milk), Roquefort (medium: ewe's milk) or Bleu d'Auvergne (medium-soft cow's milk); and a soft/medium-soft goat's cheese (e.g. Sainte-Maure de Touraine, Pantysgawn, Crottin de Chavignol).

 A cheeseboard 70 ft long was used to feature the variety of cheeses manufactured in Wisconsin, where the state legislature recognizes a "cheesehead" hat as a state symbol.

 Nutrition and health

 The nutritional value of cheese varies widely.
-Cottage cheese may consist of 4% fat and 11% protein while some whey cheeses are 15% fat and 11% protein, and triple-crème cheeses are 36% fat and 7% protein.
+Low-fat cottage cheese is 2% fat and 11% protein while dry queso seco cheese is 24% fat and 25% protein, and full-fat cream cheese is 34% fat and 6% protein.
 In general, cheese is a rich source (20% or more of the Daily Value, DV) of calcium, protein, phosphorus, sodium and saturated fat.
-A 28-gram (one ounce) serving of cheddar cheese contains about 4 g of protein and 202 milligrams of calcium.
-Nutritionally, cheese is essentially concentrated milk, but altered by the culturing and aging processes: it takes about 200 g of milk to provide that much protein, and 150 g to equal the calcium, though values for water-soluble vitamins and minerals can vary widely.
+A 17-gram (one slice) serving of cheddar cheese contains about 4 g of protein and 120 milligrams of calcium.
+Nutritionally, cheese is essentially concentrated milk, but altered by the culturing and aging processes: it takes about 200 g of milk to provide that much protein, and 150 g to equal the calcium.

 Cardiovascular disease

 National health organizations, such as the American Heart Association, Association of UK Dietitians, British National Health Service, and Mayo Clinic, among others, recommend that cheese consumption be minimized, replaced in snacks and meals by plant foods, or restricted to low-fat cheeses to reduce caloric intake and blood levels of LDL fat, which is a risk factor for cardiovascular diseases.
-There is no high-quality clinical evidence that cheese consumption lowers the risk of cardiovascular diseases.